 You might wonder why this would this be.
 What would cause infants to be at chance choosing between collections of one and four in these studies?
-The answer, I suggest, stems from my suggestion that both subitizing and ANS representations have an object-attribute structure.
-Like object-files, they pick out perceptual objects - in this case, sets or collections rather than Spelke objects - before allowing syntactically independent symbols or representations (carrying numerical information) to then be attributed to these (either explicitly [Margolis 2020; Clarke & Beck 2021] or implicitly in the number of individuals these sets are represented as containing [Feigenson et al. 2004]).
-But since the structure of these representations is complex, and the three available slots in infant visual working memory is clogged up by the elements of these representations which pick out objects (the sets or collections) rather than the information that is then attributed to these, we should expect a subitizing representation to continue to consume a slot in visual working memory when the subitizing threshold is exceeded.
+The answer, I suggest, stems from my prior suggestion that both subitizing and ANS representations have an object-attribute structure.
+Like object-files, which pick out perceptual objects and attribute information to these, these systems pick out collections of items before allowing syntactically independent symbols or representations (carrying numerical information) to be attributed to these (either explicitly [Margolis 2020; Clarke & Beck 2021] or implicitly in the number of individuals these collections are represented as containing [Feigenson et al. 2004]).
+But since the structure of these representations is complex, and the three available slots in infant visual working memory is clogged up by the elements of these representations which pick out objects or (in the cases at hand) collections (rather than the information that is then attributed to these) we should expect a subitizing representation to continue to consume a slot in visual working memory when the subitizing threshold is exceeded.
 Why?
-Because, under these conditions, there will still be an object (collection) being referred to; it's just that the subitizing system will not be able to attribute the relevant numerical information to this object.
-In this way, the element that is stored in working memory will effectively say "there is a collection there" but no quantitative information is attributed to it.
+Because, under these conditions, there will still be collection being picked out; it's just that the subitizing system will not be able to attribute the relevant numerical information to this object.
+In this way, the element that is stored in working memory will effectively say "there is a collection there" but no quantitative information will be attributed to it.
 So, when this gets compared to a separate subitizing representation which says "there is a collection there and it contains one item" these representations will underdetermine which collection contains more.
-By contrast, when a desirable four-item collection is picked out by an object-specifying element which says "there is a collection there" this collection will be chosen preferentially over an empty set, which infants have no reason to have ever treated as collection-involving to begin with.
+By contrast, when a desirable four-item collection is picked out by an object-specifying element which says "there is a collection there" this collection will be chosen preferentially over an empty container, which infants have no reason to have ever treated as collection-involving to begin with.
 Consistent with this prediction, Feigenson and Carey (2005) found that while 10month-olds fail to perform 1:4 discriminations in subitizing tasks, they reliably perform 0:4 discriminations under comparable conditions, readily choosing a four-cracker collection over a bucket that is left empty.